Mount Rogers Spring Naturalist Rally

 -

-A beginner-friendly wild cave trip with Laura Young and John King of Walker Mountain Grotto.
+Join the Walker Mountain Grotto on a beginner-friendly wild cave trip!
 Helmets with mounted lights and headlamps will be provided.
 Participants may use their own headlamps and/or caving or climbing helmets.
 Please bring (2) AAA batteries and a back-up headlamp/flashlight.
 Wear old, long-sleeved work clothes that can get muddy, and sturdy boots or closed-toed shoes with good lugged soles.
 Bring a change of clothes and bag for muddy gear.
 Limited participants.

 -